-Apps are at their peak and we will be seeing many ad-tech companies developing specific apps for each market under one same platform.
+Mobile apps are at their peak.
+As a result, we will be seeing many ad-tech companies developing specific mobile apps and mobile app advertising for each market under one same platform.
 As a result, mobile app producers will have to increase the benefits and offerings that are provided by existing apps.
-Here are the top 4 mobile app predictions for 2017, by Portada's digital media correspondent Pedro Labarta.
+Here are the top four mobile app predictions for 2017, by Portada’s digital media correspondent Pedro Labarta.

 By Pedro Labarta